Axwabo/BoatRaicing/README.md

 Rowing in the opposite direction (e.g. backwards when going forwards) leads to slower deceleration than if you were to accelerate.

+No force is applied when trying to row mid-air.

 There is a terminal velocity that you can't exceed.